Citation Hunt

 Click I got this! to go to Wikipedia and fix the snippet, or Next! to see another one.
 Good luck!

-In page Vittoria Accoramboni:
+In page Mary Frith:

 This text has been unreferenced on Wikipedia for a very long time.
 If you can't find a source, be bold and remove it!